Kanuck-mk2/Kanuck-mk2/README.md

 - 👋 Hi, I’m @Kanuck-mk2
-- 👀 I’m interested in ...
-IT, cybersecurity, app and web development
+- 👀 I’m interested in ...web development, front/back end, fullstack
-- 🌱 I’m currently learning ...Java and Python
+- 🌱 I’m currently learning ...Javacript eventually to Python, C#, C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...